 Please provide the name(s) and addresse(s) of anyone who jointly owns the premises with you?

-Information to consider in conjunction with the above Hampden transfer of equity Questions and Answers :
+Information to consider in supplemental the above Hampden transfer of equity Info :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Hampden conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.